franke333/MFFGameDesignProject/DesignLog.md

 #  2.11.2023 | 2h | Chu Feng
 I did another iteration on scene one.
 Additionally, I created concept art.

+#  2.11.2023 | 2h | Frankey
+Created repository and initiated FMV into the project.
+Did some cleanup to not overwhelm git.

 #  3.11.2023 | 2h | Chu Feng
 I've created dialogues for the scene (Assets/Dialogues.md - Scene 1).

+#  4.11.2023 | 3h | Frankey
+Created Scene 4 and implemented simple minigame with few forces apllying onto capsule, which rotates depending on the forces.
+Also created some test dialogues

 # 5.11.2023 | 2h | Chu Feng
 I made all the assets for scene 1.